MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer.md

 There are several use cases that the Web Install API enables:

 ### **Installing a web app from the current origin**
-The app can trigger its own installation.
+The site can trigger its own installation.
 The current way of doing this is with the `onbeforeinstallprompt`, and this would be phased out in favor of a unified `install` method for same and cross domains.

 ```javascript
 /* tries to install web app in the current domain */